By Nancy Armitage

 Huntington Christmas Tea or Open House (at the Huntington Mansion)

-Huntington Tea Blend(NY & SMR): Orange Pekoe (combination of India & Ceylon tea) or Huntington Hotel Pasadena “Christmas Tea” Blend: Black tea with cinnamon, cloves, orange peel & allspice
+Huntington Tea Blend (NY & SMR): Orange Pekoe (combination of India & Ceylon tea) or Huntington Hotel, Pasadena, CA “Christmas Tea” Blend: Black tea with cinnamon, cloves, orange peel & allspice

 Christmas Punch: Roman Punch, Bishop Punch (Bishop St. Nicholas Day – Dec.
-6th) Champagne Punch, Apple Cider Punch, Christmas Wassail, Gingerale Punch with Hawaiian Punch, Root Beer or Sarsaparilla, Ginger ale
+6th) Champagne Punch, Apple Cider Punch, Christmas Wassail, Gingerale Punch with Hawaiian Punch, Homemade Root Beer or Sarsaparilla, Ginger ale

 Tea Sandwiches: Roast Beef, Deviled Egg, Lobster or Crab, Salmon with Dill, Chicken Salad, Pimento & cayenne, Cucumber sliced in vinegar with cream cheese, McClaren’s Canadian cheese (Roquefort & Sharp Cheddar), Bread & Butter sandwiches